ithirzty/bah/README.md

 - To get the current installed version, use `bah -v`.
 - To compile as a static library, use `bah myFile.bah -l`.
 - To compile your program as a dynamically linked program, use `bah myFile.bah -d`.
-- To compile your program using the reference counter instead of the garbage collector, use `bah myFile.bah -rcp`.
+- To compile your program using the reference counter instead of the garbage collector, use `bah myFile.bah -rcp`. **Still in progress, may leak in certain cases.**
+- To compile your program using the FASTER reference counter instead of the garbage collector, use `bah myFile.bah -fastrcp`. **This reference counter will not check for memory leaks.**

 ### Hello, world!
 ```c